Jeni Lucas, MA, LPC, NCC

 I completed my Masters degree in Clinical Mental Health Counseling at Governors State University and am a National Certified Counselor with the National Board for Certified Counselors (NBCC).
 After doing my internship at Turning Point, I have been very happy to be able to continue my work here in private practice.
 I graduated with a Bachelors degree in Psychology and Social Work & Human Services from Lewis University and have over 25 years of experience working in the mental health field, including partial hospitalization programs, inpatient psychiatric programs, and an outpatient community mental health center.

-I am a member of the World Professional Association for Transgender Health (WPATH), the American Counseling Association (ACA) and the ACA Divisions of Association
+I am a member of the World Professional Association for Transgender Health (WPATH), the American Counseling Association (ACA) and the ACA Divisions of Society for Sexual, Affectional, Intersex, and Gender Expansive Identities (SAIGE) and Association

 for Multicultural Counseling and Development (AMCD).
 Additionally, I am a participant in The Gender-affirming Clinician’s Collaborative (GCC), a volunteer-managed network of behavioral health